JellyBee/100DaysOfCode-2020/README.md

 - Operator Precedence

 .. and solved the first little coding challenge of my Udemy course using what I have learned.

+**DAY 8:** First day not coding :( Parenting took all my time and energy..

+**DAY 9: Google Interview question solved 🎉** Completed the interview question section of Grasshopper App.
+Phew!
+Wasnt that easy 😅

+**DAY 10: Data Types.** Had a tiring day, but managed to read more about JS operators and data types.
+Played around a bit on [w3schools](https://www.w3schools.com/js/js_datatypes.asp). ➡️Learning of the day: JS treats arrays like objects and so 'typeof [1, 2, 3, 4];' returns 'object'.
+Crazy 😁

+**DAY 11: Javascript Language Basics II.** Went on with my Udemy course and learned about:

+- Boolean Logic
+- The ternary operator
+- Switch statements
+.. and solved the second little coding challenge of the course :) BTW: Wasn't new to me.
+Just repeating basics.

+**DAY 12 + 13:** Went on with my Udemy course.
+After nearly 2 weeks of JS I slowly getting into coding flow again 🤓 After 2 years with nearly only writing HTML & CSS.
+Feels good!
+Latest topics:

+- Functions
+- Array and Object basics
+- 'this' keyword

+**DAY 14:** Second day not coding :(

+**DAY 15:** Third day not really coding.
+Started a pen on CodePen, but had not the time to finish it.

+**DAY 16: Javascript Language Basics III.** Completed the Basics section of my Udemy course today.
+Solved two challenges.
+Topics:

+- Classic for loop
+- While loop
+- Reverse for loop